vaimo/chromedriver-send-keys-issue/README.md

 # Acceptance test showcase on flawed chromedriver character data processing

-This repository illustrates how data that is passed to 'sendKeys' gets interpreted in an unexpected way.
+This repository illustrates how data that is passed to 'sendKeys' gets interpreted in an unexpected way:

+Intended input: 'hello'
+Result: 'llo'

+Issue only repeatable when running it on Linux and seems NOT to be repeatable when running on Mac.

 ## Pre-requisites